Rushanksavant/NFT-Marketplace/README.md

-Application up and running: https://rushank-nft-marketplace.netlify.app/ Deployed on Ropsten testnet
+Application up and running: https://rushank-nft-marketplace.netlify.app/

+Deployed on Ropsten testnet: 0xA3b10D635C92a5A1ae051293C26a107c272cc34B

 Do not forget to install metamask and get some test ethers from Ropsten faucet.

-Features:
+## Features:
 - Buy the NFTs listed on marketplace, and resell them at higher price for profits.
 - Create NFT of your ART.
 - Pay listing price(0.025 ETH) to list your NFT on Marketplace.
 - Earn ROYALTIES (2% from seller's profit) from your NFT reselling.

+## Frontend:
+- Home- will show all nfts listed for sale
+- Create NFT- to create your token
+- My NFTs- will display all the nfts owned by you
+- My Creation- will display all the nfts you created with their latest selling price

-Solidity Contract:
+## Solidity Contract:
 - Dependencies used:
   1. @openzeppelin/contracts/utils/Counters.sol
     To track the tokens minted and sold on the marketpalce.